magepow/magento-2-instagram/README.md

    ![Image of magento admin config widget ](https://github.com/magepow/magento2-instagram/blob/master/media/storefrontcofigwidget.PNG)

-   * Theme : Slect blank or luma theme
+   * Theme : Select blank or luma theme
    * Widget title : choose any title name that you want
    * Store view : Select kind of store views you want
    * Sorted order : Dertimine the order of the widget